wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 AWS published these General Design Principles:

-   * <strong>Stop guessing your capacity needs</strong> - if you make a poor capacity decision when deploying a workload, you might end up sitting on expensive idle resources or dealing with the performance implications of limited capacity.
+   * <strong>Stop guessing capacity needs</strong> - if you make a poor capacity decision when deploying a workload, the team might end up sitting on expensive idle resources or dealing with the performance implications of limited capacity.
 With cloud computing, these problems can go away.
-You can use as much or as little capacity as you need, and scale up and down automatically.
+Use as much or as little capacity as needed, and scale up and down automatically.

-   * <strong>Test systems at production scale</strong> - In the cloud, you can create a production-scale test environment on demand, complete your testing, and then decommission the resources.
-Because you only pay for the test environment when it's running, you can simulate your live environment for a fraction of the cost of testing on premises.
+   * <strong>Test systems at production scale</strong> - In the cloud, a production-scale test environment can be created on demand, complete testing, and then decommission the resources.
+Because payment is only for the test environment when it's running, you can simulate live environments for a fraction of the cost of testing on premises.

-   * <strong>Automate to make architectural experimentation easier</strong> (everything in AWS is an API) - Automation allows you to create and replicate your workloads at low cost and avoid the expense of manual effort.
-You can track changes to your automation, audit the impact, and revert to previous parameters when necessary.
+   * <strong>Automate to make architectural experimentation easier</strong> (everything in AWS is an API) - Automation allows you to create and replicate workloads at low cost and avoid the expense of manual effort.
+You can track changes to the automation, audit the impact, and revert to previous parameters when necessary.

    * <strong>Allow for evolutionary architectures</strong> -  In a traditional environment, architectural decisions are often implemented as static, onetime events, with a few major versions of a system during its lifetime.
 As a business and its context continue to evolve, these initial decisions might hinder the system's ability to deliver changing business requirements.
 In the cloud, the capability to automate and test on demand lowers the risk of impact from design changes.
 This allows systems to evolve over time so that businesses can take advantage of innovations as a standard practice.

-   * <strong>Drive architectures using data</strong> - In the cloud, you can collect data on how your architectural choices affect the behavior of your workload.
-This lets you make factbased decisions on how to improve your workload.
-Your cloud infrastructure is code, so you can use that data to inform your architecture choices and improvements over time.
+   * <strong>Drive architectures using data</strong> - In the cloud, you can collect data on how architectural choices affect the behavior of  workloads.
+This enable factb-ased decisions on how to improve  workloads.
+Cloud infrastructure is code, so that data can be used to inform architecture choices and improvements over time.

-   * <strong>Improve through "game days"</strong> (dry-run simulation, choas engineering, etc.) - Test how your architecture and processes perform by regularly scheduling game days to simulate events in production.
+   * <strong>Improve through "game days"</strong> (dry-run simulation, choas engineering, etc.) - Test how architecture and processes perform by regularly scheduling game days to simulate events in production.
 This will help you understand where improvements can be made and can help develop organizational experience in dealing with events.

 <hr />